alexs2112/University-Notes/CPSC471/05 - Conversion of ERD to RM.md

 **9. Mapping Specializations and Generalizations**
  - Option 1.
 Multiple relations - Superclass and subclasses
+	 - Works for any kind of specialization
  - Option 2.
 Multiple relations - Subclasses only
+	 - Only works for full specializations
  - Option 3.
-Single relation with one type attribute
+Single relation with one type (*discriminating*) attribute
+	 - Works for any specialization
  - Option 4.
 Single relation with multiple type attributes
+	 - Works for any specialization
  - **Handling multiple inheritance**:
 	 - A shared subclass indicating multiple inheritence
 	 - These classes must have all the same key attributes (otherwise it would be modeled as a category)